bcaccinolo/code-examples/__design_patterns/observers.md

 ## Ruby

-Like for the Singleton, ruby has a Observer module to handle this pattern.
+As the Singleton, Observer has a ruby module to handling this pattern.

 > http://ruby-doc.org/stdlib-2.4.2/libdoc/observer/rdoc/Observable.html